 Days 10 - 12, Mt Fuji | 2 nights

 After breakfast on day 10, we will travel Shizuoka prefecture in search for spectacular views of Mt.
 Fuji.
 More specifically, the goal here is to find spectacular views of Mt.
 Fuji with cherry blossoms, so again we will make the schedule depending on cherry blossoms status and the weather.
-If cherry blossoms are not doing great, Shizuoka offers the opportunity for some fantastic cityscapes with Fuji in the background.
+If cherry blossoms are not in good condition, Shizuoka offers the opportunity for some fantastic cityscapes with Fuji in the background.
 For more examples of Mt.
 Fuji scenes, take a look at Japan-Guide.com Mt.
 Fuji scene pages with and without cherry blossoms.
-In an average year, cherry blossoms in Shizuoka bloom closer to the same time as Tokyo so our timing here might not be ideal for cherry blossoms, but in the event of a late blooming year, this is acting as our safety spot to get cherry blossoms.
+If cherry blossoms are just a little later than normal we should have good timing in Shizuoka but even if not, there are plenty of other backdrops to put with Japan's iconic Mount Fuji.

 Currently breakfast is included every day though depending on final hotel choices, at least 4 dinners will be included as well.